 Very little was known of my heritage, other than my father was listed as unknown, and my mother had listed “Indian, French, and English” ancestors.

 I did find out later that she was from Oklahoma, hence the name of my psychotherapy business, Five Tribes Therapy.
 It is almost certain that I am “blood” with these people, the Five Civilized Tribes, i.e., Cherokee, Chickasaw, Choctaw, Creek, and Seminole.

-I am very proud of my heritage, but was raised as a white child by white parents, in a largely white community, with very little exposure to people of color.
-As a little girl, and then as an adolescent, I indentifed as “White,” and felt very connected to my adoptive parents’ family history and culture.
-All I knew of being a “Native American,” was what I’d read about, seen on television or at the movies, even though Kansas had and has a rich, Native American history.
-As an adult, after I moved to the West Coast, I started attending pow wows, and other Native American cultural events, making efforts to become more familiar with my roots.
+I am very proud of my heritage but was raised as a white child by white parents, in a largely white community, with very little exposure to people of color.
+As a little girl, and then as an adolescent, I identified as “White,” and felt very connected to my adoptive parents’ family history and culture.
+All I knew of being an Indigenous American,” was what I’d read about, seen on television or at the movies, even though Kansas had and has a rich, Indigenous American history.
+As an adult, after I moved to the West Coast, I started attending pow wows, and other Indigenous American cultural events, making efforts to become more familiar with my roots.
 I have spent quite a bit of my professional life working with indigenous cultures, trying to “give back,” while trying to find where I fit as a person of color on a personal level.

 Even though my adoptive experience was essentially very positive, with a loving family who raised me as their own, I feel as if part of me is missing and disconnected.
 Adoption is a wonderful thing, but it needs to be addressed, with racial and other identity issues explored honestly and openly.